openstreams/wflow/doc/wf_DynamicFramework.rst

 ---------------------------------------

 Most of the time this section is not needed as this will mostly be configured in the python code by the model developer.
-Howevere, in some case this section can be used to for example force the model to read RootingDepth from an external data source.
+However, in some case this section can be used alter the modell for example force the model to read RootingDepth from an external data source.

 The format of entries in this section is as follows::

     name=stack,type,default
     # example:
-    # RootingDepth=monthlyclim/ROOT,monthyclim,100
+    # RootingDepth=monthlyclim/ROOT,monthyclim,100,1

 + name - Name of the parameter (internal variable, without the self.)
 + stack - Name of the mapstack (representation on disk or in mem) relative to case
 + type - Type of parameter (default = static)
 + default - Default value if map/tbl is not present
++ verbose - If set to 1 (True) the maps a log log message will be generated is a default values is used instead of a map

 Possible parameter types (the second option)are: